-An attack's success is determined by making an attack roll.
+Whether an attack hits is determined by making an attack roll.
 Roll 2d6 and add the model's appropriate stat for the attack type.
 Roll an additional die if the attack is boosted.
 Special rules and certain circumstances might modify the attack roll as well.